Angle: World Cup winning Argentina, reality of ‘default crisis’ | Reuters

 There are also more optimistic voices from the public.

 Osvaldo Hassan, 62, a shopkeeper in Buenos Aires, said: “The World Cup has given us credible expectations and aspirations, which were necessary to rally the collective will of the people and move the economy forward.
-It could be an important trigger,” he said.
+It might be an important trigger,” he said.

 Camila Gotelli, 25, who works in marketing, said that a “historic” World Cup victory would bring in more tourists, create jobs and boost Argentina’s image in the world, boosting the country as a whole.
 I suspect that